 Gingivitis will get worse if it is not treated and turn into periodontitis.
 Periodontitis can result in tooth loss.
 In fact, gum disease is the main reason for tooth loss among adults.

-Call Downtown Dental to Make an Appointment
+Call Downtown Dental in New Orleans, LA to Make an Appointment

 See Dr. Rathke twice each year to make sure you maintain good oral health for life.
 Call us today!